ArcticMC/Scenarios/descriptions.md

 ### Wasteland (H)
 > The map is generated as a wasteland.
 Meaning that everything is dead.

-### Webcage (L)
-> Whenever a player dies, a sphere of cobwebs will spawn on where the player has died.

 ### Weather Wizards (H, not Comb.)